 Hong Kong Park is worth your time if only because you will not find another place like it on this planet.
 This is the most purposefully artificial open-air park in the world.
 Bookmarked by steel skyscrapers on one end and stone mountains on the other, this is a photographer’s dream.
 From the indoor games hall, to the tai-chi garden, to the various museums and conservatory, this is a classic urban park on-par with the great urban parks of the world.

-For those looking to learn more about the history of Hong Kong, the Hong Kong History Museum is an aptly named destination.
+For those on tours to China looking to learn more about the history of Hong Kong, the Hong Kong History Museum is an aptly named destination.
 Not only fascinating for its exhibits on archaeology, ethnography and local history, this is also a fascinating study on how Hong Kong presents itself.
 For a city whose culture is notoriously difficult to define, this is one museum’s attempt to do just that.